deepin-community/opam/doc/pages/Usage.md

 opam pin add opam-lib --dev-repo                              # upstream repository
 ```

-This actually a powerful mechanism to divert any package definition, and can
+This is actually a powerful mechanism to divert any package definition, and can
 even be used to locally create packages that don't have entries in the
 repositories.